 The following items are not permitted at school: water guns or spraying devices, pocket knives, steel marbles, golf balls, radios, skateboards, rollerblades and items determined by the staff to be dangerous or inappropriate for school.
 This list is not all-inclusive, but examples of inappropriate items, weapons, and or other dangerous objects and look-a-likes shall not be permitted at school.
 Students are prohibited from distributing, dispensing, manufacturing, possessing, using, and being under the influence of alcohol, drugs, or look-alike substances; and possessing or using tobacco, tobacco products or look-a-like substances.
 If they do come to school, they will be taken away from the student and parents will be notified about possible disciplinary action (including suspension or expulsion).
 Students bringing firearms to school or knowingly possessing firearms at school shall be expelled for not less than one year.
 Students bringing to school or possessing dangerous weapons, including firearms will be referred to law enforcement authorities.
 The superintendent shall have the authority to recommend this expulsion requirement be modified for students on a case-by-case basis.
-For the purpose of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon with a muffler or silencer for such a weapon, or any explosive, incendiary or poisons gas.
+For the purpose of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon which is designed to expel a projectile by the action of an explosiv